HIV/AIDS-Related Cancer: Types of Treatment

 Therapies using medication

-Treatments using medication are used to destroy cancer cells.
+The treatment plan may include medications to destroy cancer cells.
 Medication may be given through the bloodstream to reach cancer cells throughout the body.
 When a drug is given this way, it is called systemic therapy.
 Medication may also be given locally, which is when the medication is applied directly to the cancer or kept in a single part of the body.

 The types of medications used for HIV/AIDS-related cancer include: